sandrods/odf-report/README.md

 #### TROUBLESHOOTING

+##### Placeholder not replaced

 If your placeholder is not being replaced, the problem might come from OpenOffice/LibreOffice which, when a placeholder is edited,  add some markup that prevents odf-report from identifying the placeholder.

 The golden rule is: NEVER edit the placeholders.
 If you want to change one, delete it an write again, including the []
 Example: if you have, say, [USER] in your template and you want to change to [USERNAME], you should not edit and type NAME.
 Delete the PLACEHOLDER [USER] and type [USERNAME].

+##### Word found unreadable content

+- Symptom: You prepare your template file in eg. LibreOffice, and when you open the template in Word it says "Word found unreadable content"
+- Solution: Open your template in LibreOffice, save as `.docx`, quit LibreOffice.
+Open the `.docx` in LibreOffice, save as `.odt`.
+- Hypothesis: Word does not support all ODT features.
+Saving as `.docx` removes those features of the document.